ChengyueGongR/Frequency-Agnostic/README.md

 Also, the performance will change when changing GPU.

 Therefore, the guide below can produce results similar to the numbers reported, but maybe not exact.
-If you have some difficulties at reproducing the final results, just ask the first author for help (e-mail: cygong@pku.edu.cn)
+If you have some difficulties at reproducing the final results, feel free to ask the first author for help (e-mail: cygong@pku.edu.cn)

 ### Word level WikiText-2 (WT2) with AWD-LSTM
 Run the following commands: